 As you can imagine, content marketing is also a dense topic and there’s a lot of strategy that goes into success.
 But if you want to get started, you can think of some topics that may be of interest to your target audience, or questions that you frequently get from clients.
 Then you can search those in Google and see if there are any good results already addressing the question.
 If not, or if you think you can do a better job, that’s a good place to start.

-If you’re just getting started with your practice, or just starting to consider digital marketing, following the above guide can help point you in the right direction.
+If you’re just getting started with your practice, or just starting to consider marketing for your accounting firm, following the above guide can help point you in the right direction.
 But if you’re too busy to learn a whole new set of skills yourself and think your time is better spent elsewhere, then hiring a specialist is probably worth it.
 Just send me a message, and I’d be happy to discuss how I can help you grow!